 2 Tbsp. onion powder

 1 tsp. allspice

 In a slow cooker, add 1 cup of bbq sauce to coat the bottom of the crock.
 Rub the brisket generously with several tablespoons of chocolate-chili rub.
 Place the brisket in the slow cooker and cook on low for 8 hours.
 Remove and shred.
 Serve on rolls, topped with additional bbq sauce.

 I swear that every time I plan to grill out, it rains.
 Or at least it feels that way lately.
 I can’t remember the last time we’ve had so much rain!

 It’s meant a few hiccups our meal plans.
 I was dreaming of burgers on the grill one night, but grilling in the pouring rain had zero appeal – so they became burger burritos instead.
-It wasn’t the juicy, grilled burger I was daydreaming about, but it was a good enough approximation for a rainy night – and Jake LOVED them.
+It wasn’t the juicy, grilled burger I was daydreaming about, but it was a good approximation for a rainy night – and my son loved them.

 A Shake Shack opened in our town last year and it’s been… dangerous.
 It’s probably the easiest and tastiest to-go burger around.
 And then add a milkshake?
 Yeah, bad news to have that in your backyard.